Averydimbulb79/GPCH_kanban/README.md

 • + Add Here
 • × Close

-The expanded window can also be closed by:
+The window can also be closed by:

 • Clicking outside the window
 • Pressing `Esc`

-## Card Actions

-Cards remain operational inside expanded views.

-Depending on card type and status, actions can include:

-• Edit
-• Complete
-• Move to Receive
-• Mark Received
-• Restore

-Changes made in an expanded window immediately update the main Kanban because both views use the same underlying dataset.
+All card actions remain available from the expanded workspace.

 ---